 2 C baked, mashed ha:l or butternut squash

 2 Tbl olive oil

 12 6-inch corn tortillas

 4 C Monterey Jack Cheese (~16 oz) grated

 Salsa Verde Picante (available in stores)

-Heat oil in large skillet, sauté onion and garlic 3 minutes.
+Heat oil in a large skillet, sauté onion, and garlic for 3 minutes.
 Mix in squash and corn.
 Season with salt and pepper.